 PRENTICE HALL MY ACCOUNTING LAB: Along with your course textbook you will need to purchase access to Prentice Hall's online package called My Accounting Lab (MAL).
 All end of chapter exercises and problems in the textbook are found on MAL.
 You will find four different assignments in MAL for each chapter we cover in the course.
-Those assignments are Class Discussion Problems (most of which will be discussed in class), the Homework assignment for the chapter, the quizzes for each chapter, and a Practice and Review assignment which includes the majority of all problems not included in the Class Discussion and Homework assignments.
-The Homework and Quiz assignments will be graded and used in the computation of your course grade.
-Class Discussion Problems and the Practice and Review assignments will not be graded.
-You should, however, use these two assignments for practice which will enhance your understanding of the concepts we will cover in the course.
+Those assignments are a Homework assignment and a Practice and Review assignment which includes the majority of all problems not included in the Homework assignments.
+The Homework assignments will be graded and used in the computation of your course grade.
+Practice and Review assignments will not be graded.
+You should, however, use these assignments for practice which will enhance your understanding of the concepts we will cover in the course.